-Quantum spin, electron, positron, circularly polarised photon, intrinsic spin
+Quantum spin, electron, positron, circularly polarized photon, intrinsic spin, spin-up, spin-down

 1. INTRODUCTION

 Quantum spin is a property of photons, as well as many subatomic particles.
 While it evokes the well-known ideas of angular momentum and rotation, these basic physical concepts do not encompass it upon closer inspection.